lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/03-Stimulus/README.md

 The big upside of Stimulus is that if you use it, you will almost never have to do a manual `querySelector` or `addEventListener` anymore!
 Instead you will use conventional `data-` HTML attributes on specific element.

-This framwork uses [ES6 Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), a neat addition since 2015 (ES6 release year) to add Object Oriented Programming to JavaScript.
+This framework uses [ES6 Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), a neat addition since 2015 (ES6 release year) to add Object Oriented Programming to JavaScript.

 ## Getting Started: JavaScript Classes